asleepysamurai/bluejacket/README.md

 - `data`: `data` object that the request resolution is requested with.
 - `params`: If you have any express style route params, these will be listed here in key value form.
 Regex capture groups will also appear here.
 - `route`: The actual route being resolved.
+- `router`: The router instance resolving this request.
 - Other properties from the `mixins` option defined on this router.
 If any mixin has the same name as one of the above properties it will be overwritten.

 ##### Important: